davemisbehave/disk-houdini/README.md

 Disk-Houdini is a magician with a very particular trick: it makes your data vanish without a trace.

 ## Seriously, though
-Disk-Houdini is a zsh script for macOS that aimes to make using `diskutil secureErase`, to securely erase disks, more convenient.
+Disk-Houdini is a zsh script for macOS that aims to make using `diskutil secureErase`, to securely erase disks, more convenient.
 A log file is written for each secure erase operation, for accountability (or not, optionally).

 ## Target OS